10 Email Drip Campaign Examples To Steal Today

 Let’s step back from the drip campaign ideas and look deeper into the parts that make an automated email sequence.
 One of those parts is the Welcome email, which is the first thing subscribers receive after signing up to the list.

 These are important because they set the tone for the rest of your email campaign.
 If it doesn’t resonate with your audience, there’s a good chance that they’ll click the unsubscribe button then and there.
 Therefore, you have to get this right if you want to retain your subscribers and bring them down your sales funnel.

 One of the better examples of a welcome email is from Drift, a live chat application that can be embedded on your site.
 Usually, welcome emails take the form of a landing page that thanks you for signing up and the benefits you’ll get while signed up.

-However, Drift foregoes the formality by getting down and dirty with what truly matters: useful content.
+However, Drift foregoes the formality by getting down and dirty with what truly matters is useful content.

 Upon signing up to their blog, you will receive this email from them that curates the best blog posts that you need to read.
 There’s an icon for each of the popular posts, and the number of views each has accumulated since it was first published.
 Since many people read it, it means that there’s probably value in the post, which is an incentive enough for you to read.